Ria424/developers-animatesdk-docs/Document_object/Document320.md

 #### Description

-Method; sets all values in the Property inspector to default Rectangle object settings.
+Method; Sets all values in the Property inspector to default Rectangle object settings.
 If any Rectangle objects are selected, their properties are reset to default values as well.

 #### Example